vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance.md

     <pre>$ ./upgrade_1.1_to_1.2.sh</i></pre>

      When prompted, enter the address of the vCenter Server instance on which you deployed the new appliance and the Single Sign-On credentials of a vSphere administrator account.
 The script requires these credentials to register the new version of vSphere Integrated Containers with the vSphere Platform Services Controller.
-10. When the script finishes, run the following command to complete the upgrade.

-    Copy and paste the command exactly as it is shown below:<pre>curl \
-  -s --insecure \
-  -X PUT \
-  -H "x-xenon-auth-token: `cat /etc/vmware/psc/admiral/tokens.properties`" \
-  -H 'cache-control: no-cache' \
-  -H 'content-type: application/json' \
-  -d "{ \"key\" : \"harbor.tab.url\", \"value\" : \"`grep harbor.tab.url /data/admiral/configs/config.properties | cut -d'=' -f2`\" }" \
-  "https://`ip addr show dev eth0 | sed -nr 's/.*inet ([^ ]+)\/.*/\1/p'`:8282/config/props/harbor.tab.url" ; \
-systemctl restart admiral.service</pre>

-    When the command runs, you see output that is wrapped in angle brackets:<pre>{"key": [<i>output</i>] =="}</pre>
 11. Go to http://<i>vic_appliance_address</i>, click the link to **Go to the vSphere Integrated Containers Management Portal**, and use vCenter Server Single Sign-On credentials to log in.

-**What to Do Next**

      - In the **Home** tab of the vSphere Integrated Containers Management Portal, check that all existing applications, containers, networks, volumes, and virtual container hosts have migrated successfully.
      - In the **Administration** tab, check that projects and registries have migrated successfully.

-    If you added vSphere Integrated Containers Registry to the previous version of the vSphere Integrated Containers Management Portal,  and if the address of the appliance changed during the upgrade, update the address of that registry instance to reflect the address of the new vSphere Integrated Containers appliance.
+        **IMPORTANT**: If you added vSphere Integrated Containers Registry to the previous version of the vSphere Integrated Containers Management Portal,  and if the address of the appliance changed during the upgrade, two instances of vSphere Integrated Containers Registry appear in the **Administration** > **Registries** > **Source Registries** view.
+The registry named `default-vic-registry` is the new registry instance, that is running in the new appliance.
+Data from the old registry has migrated to this instance.
+Another registry instance with the address of the old appliance is also present in the list of registries.
+You must delete this instance.

-    - Go to **Administration** > **Registries** > **Source Registries**
-    - Hover your pointer over an instance of vSphere Integrated Containers Registry, and click the **Edit** icon.
-    - Update the address of the registry to reflect the address of the new vSphere Integrated Containers appliance.
+**What to Do Next**

 - Download the vSphere Integrated Containers Engine bundle and upgrade VCHs.
 For information about upgrading VCHs, see [Upgrade Virtual Container Hosts](upgrade_vch.md).
 - Upgrade the vSphere Integrated Containers plug-in for the HTML5 vSphere Client.
 For information about upgrading the vSphere Client plug-in, see [Upgrade the HTML5 vSphere Client Plug-In on vCenter Server for Windows](upgrade_h5_plugin_windows.md) or [Upgrade the HTML5 vSphere Client Plug-In on a vCenter Server Appliance](upgrade_h5_plugin_vcsa.md), depending on the type of vCenter Server that you use.